juntylpro1/secure-enterprise/iam-ag-template-create.md

 {: #new-version-ag-template-api}
 {: api}

 If you want to make changes to an access group template that's committed or assigned, create a new version.
-Entering a new template name updates the tempalte name for this version and all previous versions.
+Entering a new template name updates the template name for this version and all previous versions.

 1. List the access group templates in your enterprise account and note the the `id` of the template for which you want to create a new version.